 Fifteen years later, though, the air courier industry is starting to grow again and companies like Airmule are making it possible for even us regular travelers to get in on the action.

-How to be an Air Courier (Airmule Review)
+How to be an Air Courier in 2019 (Airmule Review)

-I’ll walk you through the process of traveling as an air courier through Airmule step-by-step below, but first you might enjoy taking a few minutes to watch my experience in this video:
+I’ll walk you through the process of traveling as an air courier through Airmule step-by-step below.
+First, though you might enjoy taking a few minutes to watch my personal experience with Airmule (and the basis of this Airmule review):

 If you’re like most people, you have a number of questions after watching that video.
 Don’t worry: there’s an FAQ section below where I’ll answer most of those.
 First, though, let me walk you through the process step-by-step: